ni/nimble/packages/nimble-components/src/table/specs/table-row-selection.md

 The nimble-table should support selecting rows.
 Row selection should be configurable such that a client can enable single-row selection, multi-row selection, or no selection.
 A client of the table should be able to get the current selection from the nimble-table element and should also be notified when the selection changes.

+## Out of scope of this HLD

+Any implication that data hierarchy has on row selection is out of scope for this HLD.

 ## Links To Relevant Work Items and Reference Material

 -   [#856 Selection support in the table](https://github.com/ni/nimble/issues/856)